aws-amplify/docs/docs/lib/storage/fragments/native_common/getting-started/common.md

 amplify push
 ```

-Upon completion, `awsconfiguration.json` and `amplifyconfiguration.json` should be updated to reference provisioned backend storage resources.
+Upon completion, `amplifyconfiguration.json` should be updated to reference provisioned backend storage resources.
 Note that these files should already be a part of your project if you followed the [Project setup walkthrough](~/lib/project-setup/create-application.md).

 ## Install Amplify Libraries
 <inline-fragment platform="ios" src="~/lib/storage/fragments/ios/getting-started/20_installLib.md"></inline-fragment>